What Is The Cause Of Love Handles And How To Get Rid Of Them?

 - Do this 15 times before switching to the other leg and arm and repeat the movement.

 Russian twists or trunk twists are among the top best exercises to get rid of love handles.
+They target your obliques and the whole core, while also working your legs, shoulders, and hips.
+To do a Russian twist, follow these steps:

 - Sit on the floor and bring your legs out straight.